 Why would he choose to make assessments, Class Saathi’s working model?
 “It is simple”, he remarks “...top manager Peter Drucker said you cannot manage what you cannot measure”.
 So, the idea was to create assessments for learning and not assessments of learning.

-While it may seem like a magical experience that smoothly sailed into action, the initial outcome was far from what was expected.
+Although it appeared to be a magical experience that seamlessly unfolded, the initial outcome fell far short of expectations.
 The product test drive revealed a huge crop of problems that didn’t show up during incubation.
 Schools that partnered with them on their pilot project ran into tech issues even with this seemingly basic technology.

 TagHive under Pankaj’s direction is happy to report its operations in over 600 schools (as of Dec.
 2020) across South Korea and India.
-With Class Saathi growing as steadily as it is, Pankaj envisions a sustaining model that is poised to keep up with the dynamic world of education.
+As Class Saathi continues to grow steadily, Pankaj envisions a sustainable model that can adapt to the dynamic world of education.